 Pneumonia can be severe.
-You identify SEVERE PNEUMONIA by looking for chest indrawing.
+You identify SEVERE PNEUMONIA by looking for chest in drawing.

 When pneumonia is severe, the lungs become very stiff.
-Breathing with very stiff lungs causes chest indrawing.
+Breathing with very stiff lungs causes chest in drawing.
 The chest works hard to pull in the air, and breathing can be difficult.
 Children with severe pneumonia must be referred to a health facility.

-Look for chest indrawing in all sick children.
-Pay special attention to children with cough or cold, or children who are having any difficulty breathing.
+Look for chest in drawing in all sick children.
+Pay special attention to children with cough or cold, or children who are having any difficult breathing.

-To look for chest indrawing, the child must be calm.
+To look for chest in drawing, the child must be calm.
 The child should not be breastfeeding.
 If the child is asleep, try not to waken the child.